Hakim3i/lora_prompts_generator/README.md

 # trick on how to autogenerate metadata on a directory
 A quick way is to use this extension https://github.com/kohya-ss/sd-webui-additional-networks and modify a function in the metadata_editor.py file
-What you have to modify is:
+What you have to modify is: copy_metadata_to_all function replace the code with this one

 ```python
 def copy_metadata_to_all(module, model_path, copy_dir, same_session_only, missing_meta_only, cover_image):